GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/TROUBLESHOOTING.md

 **Solution:**

-A valid **VPC subnetwork** must be declared as a job parameter in the creation of the Dataflow Job, as you can see in the dataflow-with-dlp [example](../examples/dataflow-with-dlp/main.tf#L86) that uses the dataflow-flex-job [module](../modules/dataflow-flex-job/README.md).
+A valid **VPC subnetwork** must be declared as a job parameter in the creation of the Dataflow Job, as you can see in the regional-dlp [example](../examples/regional-dlp/main.tf#L99) that uses the dataflow-flex-job [module](../modules/dataflow-flex-job/README.md).

 - **GCP Console**: Use the optional parameter `Subnetwork`.
 - **Gcloud CLI**: Use the optional flag [--subnetwork](https://cloud.google.com/sdk/gcloud/reference/dataflow/jobs/run#--subnetwork).